You are here

 Civil penalties

 The Act has certain civil penalty provisions.
-Where appropriate the TGA may apply to the Federal Court for an order against an entity to pay a penalty for breaching the Act.
-If the Court is satisfied of the non-compliance, it may order that the entity pay the penalty.
+Where appropriate, we may apply to the Federal Court for an order against an entity to pay a penalty for breaching the Act.
+If the Court finds that an entity has breached the Act it may order the entity pay the penalty.

 Criminal prosecutions

 Serious non-compliance may warrant criminal proceedings.
 There are a range of criminal offences contained in the Act where this may apply.
-In such instances, the TGA will prepare a brief of evidence which is submitted to the Commonwealth Director of Public Prosecutions (CDPP).
+In such instances, we will prepare a brief of evidence which is referred to the Commonwealth Director of Public Prosecutions (CDPP).

-The TGA's approach to managing advertising compliance is consistent with the TGA Regulatory Compliance Framework, which contains information about our compliance principles, triage systems and range of compliance and enforcement tools.
+Our approach to managing advertising compliance is consistent with the TGA Regulatory Compliance Framework, which contains information about our compliance principles, triage systems and range of compliance and enforcement actions.

 Listed medicine compliance review outcomes